-Nikolaus and Krampus procession 2018
+Nikolaus and Krampus parade 2019

 The procession begins at sunset when the bells of the Krampus announce their arrival.
 The city centres are therefore infested by these demonic figures who are looking for adults and children who have behaved badly.
 To put an end to this terror there is St. Nikolaus, who in the traditional procession follows the Krampus as if to drive them out of the city.